DrugBud-Suite/DockM8/README.md

     If not you can simply install OpenBabel using `snap install openbabel` (alternatively install from Ubuntu Software manager)

-    If you want to run the delta_LinF9_XGB scoring function, you should additionally install `pip install mdtraj alphaspace2`

     Navigate to the pkasolver-main folder in the /software directory and run `python setup.py install`

 6. If GNINA does not run, you may need to run the following command to point GNINA to the lib folder in the anaconda installation directory : `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/anaconda3/lib/`